007seann/Modeling-a-Zoo/README.md

 # Modeling-a-Zoo
-Understading a fundamental concept of Java by making a Zoo model=
+Understanding a fundamental concept of Java by making a Zoo model=